 Mating & Life Cycle

 Geese tend to mate for life.
 The nest site is chosen and built by the female and is usually on slightly elevated dry ground near water, with good visibility.
 The nest has a slight depression with a shallow bowl of sticks, grass, weeds, moss and is lined with down.

-Generally four to seven white eggs are laid between March and June.
+Generally, four to seven white eggs are laid between March and June.
 Incubation is done by the female for 25-28 days while the male defends the territory.
-Defense is shown with displays, including lowering head almost to ground with bill slightly raised and open, hissing; also pumps head up and down while standing.
+The defense is shown with displays, including lowering head almost to ground with bill slightly raised and open, hissing; also pumps head up and down while standing.

 Parents lead young from nest one to two days after hatching.
-Young are tended by both parents, but feed themselves.
-The first flight usually take place between seven and nine weeks of age.
+Young are tended by both parents but feed themselves.
+The first flight usually takes place between seven and nine weeks of age.